 It was nice to see groups of people gathering there for hanami, or picnics under the cherry trees.
 The street food stalls were selling deliciously smelling snacks.
 The sun was shining bright.

 As we decided to spend the morning in Kitakyushu, it meant we would have less time in Fukuoka, the region’s capital city.
 Anyway, we did not have any concrete plan for the visit, which meant we were rather flexible.
-First thing, I bough a pretty pin from the Hard Rock Cafe for my collection to tick it off the list, and after that we decided to take a walk to the Tōchō-ji temple and to the Kushida shrine.
+First thing, I bough a pretty pin from the Hard Rock Cafe for my collection to tick it off the list.
+After that we decided to take a walk to the Tōchō-ji temple and to the Kushida shrine.
 We found both very beautiful.

 The whole city (or at least the part of it we saw) was in bloom.